James Lewis, prime suspect in the 1982 Tylenol murders, found dead

 He was really the only living known person of interest and had not been seen or heard from in more than a decade.

-CBS 2 interviewed family members, attorneys and law enforcement officers whose lives were forever impacted by the murders.
+CBS Chicago interviewed family members, attorneys, and law enforcement officers whose lives were forever impacted by the murders.
 The victims' last moments to stories from inside the internal investigation are documented throughout the interviews.

 for more features.